ede-n/experience-gitops/README.md

 You may create a local cluster with either `Minikube` or `Colima`.

-* Follow [this](./docs/local-k8s-cluster-with-minikube.md) document for creating a local k8s cluster with minikube.
+* Follow [this](./docs/local-k8s-cluster-with-minikube.md) document to create a local k8s cluster with minikube.
-* Follow [this](./docs/local-k8s-cluster-with-colima.md) document for creating a local k8s cluster with colima.
+* Follow [this](./docs/local-k8s-cluster-with-colima.md) document to create a local k8s cluster with colima.

 ## 2. Install Argocd